Raising hands in dua: Views in favor of limitation

-The view encouraging hand-raising after salah
+Views that encourage raising hands after salah

-Some scholars, while agreeing with not raising hands in Sujud, etc. extend its scope of application.
-Many such scholars hold the view of praiseworthiness of consistently praying dua after fardh Salah with hands raised, as a Sunnah action.
+Some scholars, while agreeing with not raising hands in sujud and certain other cases, extend its scope of application.
+Many such scholars hold the view of praiseworthiness of consistently praying dua after fardh salah with hands raised, as a sunnah action.
 For example, according to Ahmad ibn Idris al-Fasi there is no room for debate: "there are hadiths transmitted in support of this.
-One finds in Tirmidhi: “In the ritual prayer you beg.
-You are wretched and you are humble, and at the end you raise hands and exclaim “Oh Lord, oh Lord, oh Lord!”
-Without this the prayer is a miscarriage” And this is manifestly true, being attested by a clear report.
-In the report they have established what the Messenger, God’s blessings and peace be upon him, did and ordered, and what he said about raising one’s hands."
+One finds in Tirmidhi: 'In the ritual prayer you beg.
+You are wretched and you are humble, and at the end you raise hands and exclaim "Oh Lord, oh Lord, oh Lord!"
+Without this the prayer is a miscarriage' And this is manifestly true, being attested by a clear report.
+In the report they have established what the Messenger, God's blessings and peace be upon him, did and ordered, and what he said about raising one's hands."